Make Explicit Calibration Implicit: Calibrate Denoiser Instead of the Noise Model: Introduction

-Though great performance has been achieved, these methods are limited by three main deficiencies, as shown in \figref{fig:teaser_framework} (a).
-1) The calibration-specialized data collection requires a stable illumination environment and elaborated post-processing, leading to a time-consuming and labor-intensive procedure.
-2) denoising network trained for the specific camera is difficult to transfer to another camera.
-This leads to a strong connection between the network and the camera, resulting in repeated calibration and training for different target cameras.
-3) Certain noise distributions might not be included in the noise model, denoted as {\bf{out-of-model}} noise~\cite{wei2021physics,zhang2021rethinking,feng2022learnability}.
-In other words, the domain gap between Synthetic Noise (SN) and Real Noise (RN) still remains.
-Although recent work~\cite{zou2022estimating} mainly focuses on alleviating the cost of calibration by DNN-based calibration.
-The coupling issue and the out-of-model noise still increase the training expense and limit their performance.
+Despite their notable achievements, current methods encounter three principal limitations, as depicted in \figref{fig:teaser_framework} (b).
+1) Explicit camera-specific noisy model calibration is time-consuming and labor-intensive, requiring specialized data collection with a consistent illumination environment and comprehensive post-processing.
+2) Each denoising network (denoiser) is tailored for a specific camera model.
+Such coupling issues exhibit adaptability challenges to different cameras, requiring repeated calibration and training for distinct target cameras.
+3) The noise model trained with synthetic-only data may not encompass certain noise distributions, leading to what is termed as {\bf{out-of-model}} noise~\cite{wei2021physics,zhang2021rethinking,feng2022learnability}.
+In other words, a domain gap persists between Synthetic Noise (SN) and Real Noise (RN).
+While recent advancements~\cite{zou2022estimating} have concentrated on reducing calibration costs through DNN-based methods, issues related to the coupling of between networks and cameras, and out-of-model noise continue to increase training expenses and constrain overall performance.